 Otherwise known as laughing gas, a mask with a combined flow of oxygen and nitrous oxide is placed over your nose.
 This gas helps you to relax and is under complete control by the dentist.

 After the treatment and the flow of gas is stopped, it will wear off quickly and you will be able to drive yourself home after the procedure.

 Oral sedation is usually in the form of a pill and is taken around one hour prior to your treatment.
-Oral sedatives tend to make you drowsy, however you will still be awake during the procedure.
-Some patients may fall asleep from oral sedation but can be woken up easily.
+Although oral sedatives tend to make you drowsy, it is still a form of conscious sedation, meaning you will still be awake during the procedure.
+Some patients may fall asleep from oral sedation depending on the amount of sedative administered, but can be woken up easily.

 You must arrange for someone else to drive you home after oral sedation, you cannot drive yourself.

 Local anaesthesia is used to make the specific section of your body that is being treated on to be temporarily unable to feel sensation.
 This is used during procedures such as fillings, crown placement and root canals.